Hezbollah says could hit all of Israel in future war

 The movement has warned that any Israeli attack against the nuclear facilities of its patron Iran, which has armed and funded the Lebanese Shi'ite Muslim militant group, would inflame the Middle East - though it has not specified its own response.

-In a move it said showed it could penetrate deep inside Israeli defences, it flew a drone over Israel last month.
+In a move it said showed it could penetrate deep inside Israeli defenses, it flew a drone over Israel last month.
 The drone was shot down after flying 25 miles into southern Israel.

-Israel says its Iron Dome missile defence system knocked out 90 percent of the rockets fired from Gaza which were on course to hit populated areas.
+Israel says its Iron Dome missile defense system knocked out 90 percent of the rockets fired from Gaza which were on course to hit populated areas.

 TENS OF THOUSANDS MARK ASHURA